savetaxs Logo

 Why Choose SaveTaxs for NRI Repatriation & Tax Compliance?

 Repatriation of funds is subject to tax implications, rules, and regulations set by the RBI and FEMA (Foreign Exchange Management Act), making the entire process overwhelming.
-One needs to have a solid understanding of Indian taxation laws and FEMA compliance to ensure that no penalties are incurred during the process and that all activities occur within regulatory compliance.
+One needs a solid understanding of Indian taxation laws and FEMA compliance to ensure no penalties are incurred during the process and that all activities remain within regulatory requirements.

-For a seamless process, an NRI can hire a tax expert who can provide end-to-end assistance, from repatriation of funds to ensuring every step is done in compliance with taxation laws and FEMA regulations.
-This is when Savetaxs comes to rescue the NRI.
+For a seamless process, an NRI can hire a tax expert who can provide end-to-end assistance, from repatriating funds to ensuring every step complies with tax laws and FEMA regulations.
+This is when Savetaxs comes to the NRI's rescue.
 We are a team of expert Chartered Accountants (CA) with over 30 years of experience in NRI taxation and repatriation of funds abroad.

 We can assist you through every step of repatriation, including filing Form 15CA and CB, providing remittance support, offering expert guidance, and more.
-With more than a decade of experience, our experts ensure that everything is done exactly as stated by FEMA rules and RBI (Reserve Bank of India) regulations, so that nothing goes otherwise and the funds are repatriated securely and efficiently.
+With more than a decade of experience, our experts ensure that everything is done exactly as required by FEMA rules and RBI (Reserve Bank of India) regulations, so that nothing is done otherwise and the funds are repatriated securely and efficiently.

 Yes, NRIs can take money out of India, and this process is called repatriation of funds.
 During this process, an NRI can transfer funds from their Indian bank account to a foreign bank account.